Quitting Drinking in IOP: How it Works

 The other option is an outpatient program.
 In these programs, clients get the help they need to break their drinking problem, but get to go home at the end of the day.

 Intensive outpatient programs for drug and alcohol addiction are for people who are serious about getting sober, but might have family or work commitments that prevent them from living at a facility for a month or more.
 Candidates for IOP should also have a strong support system at home, so they don’t fall into old habits between sessions.
-On the flip side, attending an IOP allows you to practice your new recovery skills as you learn them, with a support system standing by to help.
+Conversely, attending an IOP allows you to practice new recovery skills as you learn them, with a support system standing by to help.

 Quitting Drinking in IOP